 Gibbons not only gives that advice, but she leads by example.
 “Anne has really set the tone for the commitment to pastoral care and caring outreach to students,” McLemore said prior to the dedication.
 “She’s the constant voice around campus for social justice and commitment to peaceful, faithful living.”

 The eight-foot-tall pole is inscribed with the words “May Peace Prevail on Earth” in eight languages — English, Arabic, Creole, Hebrew, American Sign Language, Swahili, Spanish, and Cree, an Algonquian language spoken by some native peoples in the U.S. and Canada.
 It also includes a plaque written in Braille.

 One of the languages on the peace pole, Creole, was chosen to commemorate mission trips Gibbons has taken to Haiti over the years and the annual Hike for Haiti fundraiser she organizes.
 The language is spoken by about 10 million people in the Caribbean nation.

 Although plans for installing the peace pole have been underway for months, Spiritual Life staff believed recent events — such as violent protests in Charlottesville, Virginia, and other locations, and the threat of conflict with North Korea — make it all the more important to raise a symbol of peace.

-“Our peace pole celebrates the community found at Lynchburg College and celebrates our institutional values of peace and a community trying always to work for justice,” McLemore said at the dedication ceremony.
+“Our peace pole celebrates the community found at University of Lynchburg and celebrates our institutional values of peace and a community trying always to work for justice,” McLemore said at the dedication ceremony.
 “The peace pole both symbolizes our mission and links us to the work of peace of people of all faiths and nationalities worldwide.”